Duke University: Men's basketball

 Duke's men's basketball team is one of the nation's most successful basketball programs.
-The team's success has been particularly outstanding over the past 30 years under coach Mike Krzyzewski (often simply called "Coach K").
-The Blue Devils are the only team to win five national championships since the NCAA Tournament field was expanded to 64 teams in 1985, 11 Final Fours in the past 25 years, and eight of nine ACC tournament championships from 1999 to 2006.
+The team's success was particularly outstanding during its 42 years (1980–2022) under coach Mike Krzyzewski (often simply called "Coach K").
+The team holds the record for the most Atlantic Coast Conference tournament titles with twenty three.
 Coach K has also coached the USA men's national basketball team since 2006 and led the team to Olympic golds in 2008, 2012, and 2016.
 His teams also won World Championship gold in 2010 and 2014.
-Overall, 32 Duke players have been selected in the first round of the NBA Draft in the Coach K era.
+Overall, 32 Duke players have been selected in the first round of the NBA draft in the Coach K era.
 More than 50 Duke players have been selected in the NBA draft.
+Former consensus national players of the year in men's basketball include: Dick Groat, Art Heyman, Johnny Dawkins, Danny Ferry, Christian Laettner, Elton Brand, Jay Williams (twice), Shane Battier, JJ Redick (twice), Marvin Bagley III, RJ Barrett, Zion Williamson and Cooper Flagg.

+In 2021, Jon Scheyer was named the team's next head coach following Coach K's retirement at the end of the 2021–22 season.